hth313/OS4/doc/introduction.rst

 Document conventions
 --------------------

-Code examples are typically done in lower case as the author feels it somewhat more relaxing to the eyes.
+Code examples are shown in lower case as the author feels it somewhat more relaxing to the eyes.
 If MCODE instructions are discussed in the text they are in upper case to make them stand out more.